SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 	- **Clarifies:**
     -	The dual purpose of log-space vs raw-space evaluation.
     -	Why calibration replaces retraining for bias correction.
+    - Why threshold tuning replaces retraining for data balancing.
     - What outputs are saved and how they map to interpretability.
-  - **Rationale:** Converts the script from a technical utility into a scientifically transparent evaluation module, suitable for inclusion in a research methods appendix.
+  - Makes the script publication-ready and self-documenting.
 3. **Explicit Handling of Log-Transformed Regression Outputs**
 	-	The regression head outputs predictions trained on `log1p(pct_time_high)`.
 	-	Predictions (`y_pred_reg`) are explicitly recognised as log-space values.